wpsharks/wp-super-snow/readme.txt

 Beautiful falling snow plugin for any WordPress holiday or Christmas site.

-This is an awesome free Christmas snow falling plugin with jQuery and CSS3 (no images); very lightweight.
-You can add falling snow flakes to your website and customize these snow flakes using various configurable options in your WordPress Dashboard.
+This is an awesome free Christmas snow falling plugin with jQuery and CSS3; very lightweight.
+You can add falling snow flakes to your website and customize these snow flakes using various configuration options in your WordPress Dashboard.

 == Screenshots ==